PatrickIsNotADog/patrickisnotadog.github.io/_posts/2016-03-21-10-things-to-do-after-installing-eclipse.md

-# 10 Things to do after installing Eclipse

 Well, I will not list exactly 10 things someone could do after installing Eclipse, but I always liked these cool titles, like *10 Things to do after installing Ubuntu* or *10 ways to boost your laptop* and decided to name my post similarly.
 Maybe by time it will actually be 10 things, or even keep adding and reach the even cooler *20 Things to do after installing Eclipse*!

 So, let’s start working!
 You have already downloaded a version of Eclipse IDE, unzipped it in some directory, launched it and selected a proper workspace.
 Here are some things I usually do after I download a new version of Eclipse, in order to configure it the way I like.